sarthtalati/v1.1-API-Documentation/source/includes/_product.md

-ean | string | European article number of the product. price* | double | Price of the product. description | string | Brief description of the product. long_description | string | Detailed description of the product. img_url | string | URL of the product image. size | obj | Size of the product in name:value pairs.
+ean | string | European article number of the product. price* | double | Price of the product. description | string | Brief description of the product. returnable | boolean | Pass `true` if the item is allowed to return post purchase.
+You also need to mention `returnableDays`.
+Default value is `false`. returnableDays | int | Number of days in which the item can be returned after purchasing.
+Default value is `-1` (no limit). long_description | string | Detailed description of the product. img_url | string | URL of the product image. size | obj | Size of the product in name:value pairs.